 Source: “Long-Term Services and Supports for Older Americans: Risks and Financing, 2020.”
 ASPE Research Brief, HHS Office of the Assistant Secretary Planning and Evaluation of Behavioral Health, Disability, and Aging, January 2021.

-In sharp contrast to the table above, insurance companies, outdated government websites, and others who stand to financially benefit commonly report that 70% of folks will eventually need paid long-term care.
+In sharp contrast to the table above, insurance companies, outdated government websites, and others who stand to financially benefit commonly report that 70% of folks will eventually need long-term care.

 Be wise, Grasshopper.